200 South Wille Street, Mount Prospect, Illinois 60056

 Here is a list of activities

-that are currently scheduled:Exercise is back on Thursdays
+that are currently scheduled:Exercise on Thursdays

-If you haven’t joined us before, come and check it out.Lunch and Learn
+If you haven’t joined us before, come and check it out.May Lunch & Learn program info

 Linda Olson or the church office.